vkostyanetsky/ObsidianFastimer/README.md

 ## 🙂 How to use it?

-The idea is simple: when you start a new fast, you add a `fastimer` block in a note where you set a date and time when you have started.
+The idea is simple: when you start a new fast and want to track it, you add a `fastimer` code block.
+In the block, you set a date and time when you started.
+You can do this using the "Insert fasting tracker" command or, well, you know.
+Manually.

 For instance: